 The cattle know when a storm is coming

-No thunder rumbled deep in distant hills;
+No thunder rumbled deep upon the hills;

-Still in procession to the byre they came
+Still in procession to the byre they came,

-While softly lowing their grateful praise
+They softly lowed their bug-eyed grateful praise

 For any morsel of forgotten grain.